STMicroelectronics/meta-st-ota/README.md

 ## Overview
 - This layer is used to demonstrate SW update OTA use case on STM32MPU boards.
 - It uses A/B mechanism concept : all updatable partitions are duplicated : for example, rootfs becomes rootfs-a and rootfs-b.
 When a software running on rootfs-a is notified to be upgraded, the new version is installed on rootfs-b, and then system reboots on rootfs-b which becomes the new active version.
-- The embedded client is [rauc](https://rauc.readthedocs.io/en/latest/) which get software updates from [Hawkbit](https://www.eclipse.org/hawkbit/) server.
-A glue layer called [rauc-hawkbit](https://github.com/rauc/rauc-hawkbit) polls the Hawkbit server to transmit new bundle to rauc.
+- The embedded client is [rauc](https://rauc.readthedocs.io/en/latest/) which can get software updates from:
+  - A back-end framework (ex:[Hawkbit](https://www.eclipse.org/hawkbit/)) with a glue layer called [rauc-hawkbit](https://github.com/rauc/rauc-hawkbit) polls the Hawkbit server to transmit new bundle to rauc.
+Nevertheless, the latest Hawkbit versions don't include UI because Vaadin 8 hawkBit UI was shut down (more details [here](https://eclipse.dev/hawkbit/blog/2023-11-22-vaadin8_ui_discontinuation/)), that's why event if [rauc-hawkbit](https://github.com/rauc/rauc-hawkbit) is still included in this layer, [Hawkbit](https://www.eclipse.org/hawkbit/) won't be demonstrated in this layer.
+  - Any deployment method listed [here](https://rauc.readthedocs.io/en/latest/advanced.html#software-deployment).
 - This layer is based on official DV-6.1 [openstlinux-25-06-11](https://wiki.st.com/stm32mpu/wiki/STM32_MPU_OpenSTLinux_release_note_-_v6.1.0) which also needs [rauc layer](https://github.com/rauc/meta-rauc).